- The Shop

-First, the odds are against you today.
-No, they really are.
+Today, the odds are against you.
+Really, they are.

-And you better be good.
+And you'd better be good.
 Really good.
 The last thing in the world anybody needs is another "designer collection."
-In Paris alone during the women's designer week, over 1,500 designer collections and brands will be competing to be seen and bought by only about 4,000 buyers who will come from all over the world to view what they can, and order what their budgets allow them to spend, for the upcoming retail season in their stores.
-When they arrive in Paris, many will have already been bombarded by an additional thousand collections in the New York, London, and Milan fashion weeks.
+In Paris alone during the womenswear week, over 1,500 designer collections and brands will be competing to be seen and bought by only about 4,000 buyers.
+These buyers will come from all over the world to view what they can, and order what their budgets allow them to spend, for the upcoming retail season in their stores.
+When they arrive in Paris, many will have already been bombarded by a thousand collections in the New York, London, and Milan fashion weeks.
 Bored, numbed-out, jet-lagged, they will have seen it all - and are now just trying to finish and get their priority Paris collection orders done (be they Dior, Comme des Garçons, Lanvin, or whatever) and get back to home and store.

-In spite of what they say, buyers have become more and more stressed for time and money due to the continuous degradation of the industrial-world economy, the elimination of the spending power of the middle class, and spiralling travel costs.
-They sell less designer merchandise in their stores than they used to and therefore, have less and less time and budget to spend on their buying trips.
+In spite of what they say, buyers have become more and more short of time and money, due to the continuous degradation of the world economy, the elimination of the spending power of the middle class, and spiralling travel costs.
+They sell less designer merchandise in their stores than they used to, and therefore have less time and budget to spend on their buying trips.
 Many others skip their trips entirely and try to buy at home from distribution agents.
 Of those that can still come, most will be very careful with every penny and every second they have to spare.
-And no one will be able to see even close to all the collections that are on offer.
+And none of them will be able to see even close to all the collections that are on offer.

-On average, a buyer with a real store on the global circuit will spend 3-4 days in Paris and seriously see 10-20 collections that involve a real purchase commitment and if he/she can, will glance at a trade show or two that involve another few hundred.
-That leaves at least over a thousand other collections that will never be seen at all.
-And so, failure rates for collections are enormous, 95 percent closed after three seasons or less simply because they never sold a thing.
+On average, a buyer with a real store on the global circuit will spend 3-4 days in Paris and seriously see 10-20 collections that involve a real purchase commitment - if possible they might also glance at a trade show or two that involve another few hundred.
+That leaves at least over a thousand other collections that will never be seen by that buyer at all.
+And so, failure rates for collections are enormous.
+95 percent close after three seasons or less, simply because they never sold a thing.
 More importantly, the average amount of total store budgets allocated for new, small or unknown collections is less than three percent.
 The pie is small and for the new guy, it's the crumbs.

-The brutal reality is the system views the designer as a pawn in the chess game.
-Designers are a dime-a-dozen these days to industry players.
-Ah, and let's not forget those powerful famous stores in the major capitals (I won't name the names), who love to play "plat du jour" with designer's collections.
-By being in their "research" store, you will be seen by buyers when they come in to town, and perhaps some of those buyers will then seek you out and find you to buy the collection for their own stores.
+The brutal reality is that the system views the designer as a pawn in a chess game.
+To industry players, designers are a dime-a-dozen.
+Ah, and let's not forget the powerful famous stores in the major capitals (I won't name the names), who love to play "plat du jour" with designer's collections.
+By being in their "research" store, you will be seen by buyers when they come in to town, and perhaps some of those buyers will then seek you out to buy the collection for their own stores.
 So actually, you should be paying them to have your work hang in their store, right?

-So now even if you get this far, you start to get scared and realise "you can't possibly do it alone."
+When - or if - you get this far, you start to get scared and realise "you can't possibly do it alone."
 You have spent a lot of money.
 And now you need more.
 You need the power.
 You need partners.
-Backers, Agents.
-Production.
-Pattern-people.
-Stitchers.
-Press coverage.
-Someone-who-can-make-a-real-product-for-you-finally, someone who can represent you... move you up the ladder.
+Backers, agents, production, pattern-people, stitchers, press coverage.
+Someone-who-can-finally-make-a-real-product-for-you, someone who can represent you... move you up the ladder.
 You need a name.
 You need the system.
 And then the real nightmares begin.
 It's a dangerous game.
 And you're well on your way to losing both your collection, and your soul.
 I don't have space to explain more, but I lived through all this and more, survived to tell-the-tale, and found a different way.
 This is a master's game only, especially if you are going to keep your collection and your soul.

-Achieving mastery at the Paris level requires a lot of skills: artistic, fashion, technical, research, commercial, production, logistics, finance, accounting, languages, media savvy, graphics, textiles, legal, physical energy and endurance, stress prevention, how to handle money, how to handle people, and more.
-Fundamentals are everything, and sadly, there isn't a fashion school program in the world that comes even close to preparing people for what they really need to pursue this thing, and not only survive it, but do it right.
+Achieving mastery at the Paris level requires a lot of skills: artistic, fashion, technical, research, commercial, production, logistical, financial, accounting, language, media savvy, graphics, textiles and legal skills.
+You need physical energy and endurance, stress prevention, the ability to handle money, people, and more.
+Sadly, there isn't a fashion school programme in the world that comes even close to preparing people for what they really need to pursue this thing and survive, let alone do it right.
 You are on your own.
 If you are lucky you may find a mentor who is not greedy, who will share information, knowledge and experience with you.
-Once I got some advice from someone who worked for England's most successful independent designer company (sorry, no names here).
+I was once given advice from someone who worked for England's most successful independent designer company (sorry, no names here).
 Their motto: "No agents.
-Do everything yourselve.
+Do everything yourself.
 Trust no one."

 And you will need passion.
 Only passion will keep you going and practicing in the field when it seems impossible.
 A person without passion is logical and will quit (and rightly so).
-A person with true passion will continue to try to practice the art, no matter what.
-And only through continuous practice and the discipline that comes with it, will you achieve the mastery of what we call a Fundamentalist Designer.
-One who owns his/her name, collection, distribution, production and financing of their art and work.
+A person with true passion will continue to try to practice their art, no matter what.
+And only through continuous practice and the discipline that comes with it will you become what we call a Fundamentalist Designer.
+One who owns his/her name and collection, owns the distribution, production and financing of their art and work.
 No sponsors.
 No licenses.
 No parent companies.
 No agents.
 Total artistic and financial control of their intellectual property.
 And good customers to keep it all going.
 A true master of the game.

-This is the only kind of designer that can truly create pure new research work, and new fashion based on design and innovation, not hype, media buzz or a "system push."
+This is the only kind of designer that can truly create pure, new fashion, based on design and innovation, not hype, media buzz or a "system push."
 A true creator... not a "fashion DJ," merchandiser, or celebrity.
-Only passion, discipline, dedication and perseverance will get you to this level-along with your customers, who should be your best and only, financial backers.
+Only passion, discipline, dedication and perseverance will get you to this level - along with your customers, who should be your best, and only, financial backers.
 Avoid the system as much as possible.
 Focus on doing things your customers really want and need, and they will support you - if your work merits it.
-If they don't, you need to work on your work, until it does.
+And if they don't, you need to improve your work until they do.
 That's the fundamental.
 In the end, it's very simple.
 It's all about making things and selling things.
 Do both and you're cool.
 Miss one or the other, and you're out.
 Or you will need "someone" to do it for you.
 But no one capable is going to do it for nothing.
 And they will rarely do it with the kind of passion and attention that you want it to be done with.
 You will pay for sure.
 Probably with your company equity, artistic control, identity and ability to steer your own destiny with your work and art.
-A slave or pauper by any other name, no matter how many stores or magazines you will be seen in for a while...
+A slave or pauper by any other name, no matter how many stores or magazines you will be seen in, for a while...

-More than ever, the new collection better be good - really good.
+More than ever, the new collection had better be good - really good.

 Geoffrey B. Small